 Getting an intense workout at the gym is a positive experience, but sometimes finding fitness information on your smartphone or laptop is not.
 With that in mind, Healthplex Performance Center is thrilled to announce the launch of their updated, redesigned website, www.healthplexperfomance.com.
 With its cleaner, more advanced responsive design and improved search functionality, the new website is refreshed with unique mobile capabilities, allowing the user to find information quickly and easily.

-Today U.S.NEXT announced they have launched 36 new client websites during the first three quarters of 2016.
-The clients include a variety of businesses, county and city governments, not-for-profit organizations, and professional firms:
+U.S.NEXT launched 18 new client websites during January, February and March of 2017.
+The clients include a variety of businesses, county governments, not-for-profit organizations, and professional firms:

 Lincoln County’s new website sets a higher standard for digital government thanks to the Board of Supervisors’ leadership and valuable input from staff members.
 Purposefully designed to make it easier for citizens to access and utilize County services via the Internet, the new website www.golincolnms.com was built with an emphasis on responsive design, improved search functionality, an updated look, and easy-to-use navigation.

 Getting information to the public in a timely and convenient manner is one of the primary goals of the Board of Commissioners.
 With that goal in mind, Lamar County, Alabama has launched a new website that makes it easier than ever for citizens, businesses, and visitors to access information about the County from their computer, tablet, and mobile phone.
 The newly designed website www.lamarcountyal.com includes functionality that will aid the County with getting resources to the public quickly and easily.